-The dorsal plexus represents the first major choice point for pectoral fin motor axons, which converge at the plexus, intermingle, and sort between the abductor and adductor muscle.
+The dorsal plexus represents the first major choice point for pectoral fin motor axons, which converge at the plexus, intermingle, and then sort between the abductor and adductor muscle.
 Compared to pre-transection sorting, we observed a marked increase in regenerating axons missorting at the dorsal plexus (Fig 3).
 This suggests that regenerating axons make more sorting mistakes at the plexus, and/or that error correction is less effective in regenerating animals.
 This difference might reflect a change in the cellular or molecular composition of the plexus over time.
-Consistent with this notion, we uncovered a critical role for Schwann cells to prevent axon defasciculation and organize axon growth through the plexus specifically during regeneration (Fig 5-6).
-Indeed, in both the zebrafish trunk and posterior lateral line, Schwann cells are dispensable for developmental axon outgrowth and targeting, but play important roles for axon regeneration^{23,42}.
+Consistent with this notion, we uncovered a critical role for Schwann cells to prevent axon defasciculation and organize axon growth through the plexus specifically during regeneration (Figs 5 and 6).
+Indeed, in both the zebrafish trunk and posterior lateral line, Schwann cells are dispensable for developmental axon outgrowth and targeting, but play important roles for axon regeneration [23,42].

 What are the mechanisms by which Schwann cells promote target-selective axon regeneration through the plexus?
 Given the concentration of Schwann cells at the dorsal plexus (Fig 4), one possible mechanism is that Schwann cells play a structural role to effectively funnel regenerating axons to and through the dorsal plexus.
+In support of this idea, after crush injuries in which regenerating axons remain within "tubes" formed by associating Schwann cells, axons faithfully retrace their original trajectories [35,43].
 In addition, it is likely that Schwann cells signal directly to regenerating axons to promote axon fasciculation and instruct axon growth through the plexus.
-Indeed, Schwann cells promote axon fasciculation via neuregulin signaling43 and are required in the larval zebrafish for fasciculation of regenerating posterior lateral line axons42.
-Moreover, there is precedence for Schwann cell-dependent regulation of axonal choice points, as a subset of Schwann cells upregulate the collagen col4a5 to mediate axonal guidance decisions between dorsal vs ventral motor nerves in the larval zebrafish trunk via Slit/Robo signaling^{8,9}.
+Indeed, Schwann cells promote axon fasciculation via neuregulin signaling [44] and are required in the larval zebrafish for fasciculation of regenerating posterior lateral line axons [42].
+Moreover, there is precedence for Schwann cell-dependent regulation of axonal choice points, as a subset of Schwann cells up-regulate the collagen col4a5 to mediate axonal guidance decisions between dorsal versus ventral motor nerves in the larval zebrafish trunk via Slit/Robo signaling [8,9].
 Which molecular cues might be expressed by Schwann cells at the dorsal plexus?
-Extensive work has characterized the role of several guidance cues, including polysialic acid and the cell adhesion molecule L144,45, ephrinA-EphA446,47, GDNF/Ret48,49, and Sema3A-Npn-1 signaling50 in developmental sorting of axons at a plexus.
-Yet whether these same cues promote axon sorting during regeneration, and whether they are expressed by Schwann cells, requires future investigation.
+Extensive work has characterized the role of several guidance cues, including polysialic acid and the cell adhesion molecule L1 [45,46], ephrinA-EphA4 [47,48], GDNF/Ret [49,50], and Sema3A-Npn-1 signaling [51] in developmental sorting of axons at a plexus.
+Yet, whether these same cues promote axon sorting during regeneration, and whether they are expressed by Schwann cells, requires future investigation.

-Molecular logic of domain-specificity
+Molecular logic of domain specificity

 After sorting at the plexus, fin innervating motor axons topographically target specific muscle domains.
-Here, we demonstrate that regenerating fin motor axons do not only reinnervate their correct musculature domains with fidelity, but they also return to their original muscle fibers (Fig 2).
-Despite this specificity, the branching pattern of regenerated axons does not exactly match the developmental pattern, suggesting that axons may not exclusively reinnervate the exact same synapses (Fig 2 A-B; Supp Fig 1).
-Pectoral fin motor axons form en pessant synapses across many muscle fibers and, likewise, individual muscle fibers are innervated by multiple axons^{16,51}.
+Here, we demonstrate that regenerating fin motor axons do not only reinnervate their correct musculature domains with fidelity, but also they return to their original muscle fibers (Fig 2).
+Despite this specificity, the branching pattern of regenerated axons does not exactly match the developmental pattern, suggesting that axons may not exclusively reinnervate the exact pre-injury synapses (Figs 2G and S1).
+Pectoral fin motor axons form en passant synapses across many muscle fibers and, likewise, individual muscle fibers are innervated by multiple axons [16,52].
 Therefore, given the redundant innervation, it may not be necessary for axons to exactly reinnervate their original synaptic targets to regain coordinated fin movement.